Chunkzz: Plot

-The story is all about four friends Romario, Riyas, Yudas and Athmaram.
-The story develops into a new turn when Romario's childhood friend Riya comes to their college to study.
+The story is about four friends, Romario, Riyas, Yudas, and Athmaram.
+In a turn of events, Romario's childhood friend, Riya, comes to their college to study.
 The four friends try hard to woo Riya.
-At that time, Riya and Romario leave to Goa and send his friends pictures which he actually faked, and it was to make them believe that they had sex in the hotel.
-At the same time, Riya's brother spots her there and takes her back home and informs her dad about the matter.
+Riya and Romario leave for Goa and send his friends pictures which he actually faked to make them believe that they had sex in the hotel.
+At the same time, Riya's brother spots her, takes her back home, and informs her dad about the matter.